AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - NVRAM/Bootargs:
   - `rtcfx_exclude=80-AB` — required for hibernation.
   - `revpatch=sbvmm` — RestrictEvent options, sbvmm is required for system upgrades to Sonoma and above.
+  - pair of `bluetooth...` values — for BleToolFixup kext
   - config_installer also has standard debugging bootargs.
   - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo